-The processing plant above relates to a dismantled mineral processing facility and two new x-ray ore sorters, both of which are not currently being depreciated as neither are in use.
+The processing plant above includes a dismantled mineral processing facility and an unused x-ray ore sorter, including spare parts, that were acquired in prior financial years.
+The processing plant is held in storage and is not currently being depreciated as it is not in use.